pabloelt/pabloelt.github.io/content/project/project4/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>At what time unit would you like to see that information?</text>

-* Value of all the mentioned metrics according to the selected dates.
+* Values of all the mentioned metrics according to the selected dates.
-* Evolution of the occupancy rate over the last 6 months.
+* For the evolution of the occupancy rate over the last 6 months, only the available data for that period is used no matter the selected dates in the filter.
-* For the seasonality of the occupancy rate, display all available historical data.
-* For bookings by country, use all available data.

 ### 3.2 Data sources
 {style="color: #BBDEFC; font-weight: normal"}

+In the secondo step of the project design, the goal consists of identifying the data sources.
+How many data sources are available, where are they located, what information is available, which files need to be modified, and so on.
+In this case, the data provided by the company is contained in a single comma-separated values text file called *hotels.csv*.

+This file directly contains the information of two of the metrics required by the client: the number of reservations and the ADR.

 ### 3.3 Required calculations
 {style="color: #BBDEFC; font-weight: normal"}